thomhastings/attackvector/README.md

 **Kali** vs. _Tails_

 While Kali requires a modified kernel for network drivers to use injection and so forth,
-TAILS is designed from the bottom up for encryption, and anonymity. _Nmap can't UDP via Tor._
+TAILS is designed from the bottom up for encryption, and anonymity.
 **The intention of AttackVector Linux is to provide the capability to anonymize attacks
 _while warning the user when he or she takes actions that may compromise anonymity._**
 The two projects have different design philosophies that can directly conflict with one another.
-In spite of this, the goal of **AttackVector Linux** is to integrate them into one complimentary OS.
+In spite of this, the goal of **AttackVector Linux** is to integrate them complimentary into one.

 ##### Features
 * apt/iceweasel/wget all run through tor (using polipo)